ZupIT/horusec-docs/content/en/web/services/Migration.md

 description: In this section, you will find information about migration service to the database.
 ---

-# Horusec-Migration
+## **What is it?**
-This service migrates the database on Horusec.
+Horusec-Migration is a microservice resposible for the migration on Horusec's database.
 It is based on [golang-migrate](https://github.com/golang-migrate/migrate)

 ## **Requisites**